semgrep/bento/BETA_GUIDELINES.md

  - Disable unwanted rules: ```bento disable r2c.eslint arrow-parens``` (this will disable the eslint arrow-parens rule)

 ## Notes
-Bento doesn't do any style checking (whitespace, etc.) and also doesn't ship any code off of your machine.
+Bento doesn't do any style checking (whitespace, formatting, etc.) and also doesn't send any code off of your machine.
 You can read more about our privacy policy [here](https://github.com/returntocorp/bento/PRICACY.md).

 More detailed instructions can be found [here](https://github.com/returntocorp/bento).